Introduction: Low Profile, Portable Light Box

 What is a light box?

 Light Boxes are flat boxes with internal lights and a translucent top material.
-Light should be evenly distributed on through its top material to provide illumination or light contrast to items placed upon its surface.
-Light boxes are used for a variety of purposes including developmental education activities.
+Light should be evenly distributed through its top material to provide illumination items placed upon its surface.
+Light boxes are used for a variety of purposes including developmental education activities

 This light box was designed for use by children with developmental disabilities.
-This target user group motivated a few of the design characteristics.
-We wanted a relatively lightweight and portable device because it would be used in a variety of locations by educators, therapists and parents.
-The box was sized to be 18” x 24” to be small but still allow for reaching and upper extremity range of motion as a part of therapy or intervention.
-LED rope lights were used for their long life and compatibility with a low profile form factor.
+We wanted a lightweight and portable device so it could be used in a variety of locations by educators, therapists and parents.
+The box was sized to be small but still allow for reaching and upper extremity range of motion as a part of therapy or intervention.
+LED rope lights were used for their long life and compatibility with a low-profile form factor

 Step 1: Construction Overview